danilobarion1986/danilobarion1986.github.io/_posts/2019-04-15-ruby-pills-hash-fetch.markdown

 ## Trickier `#fetch` Behaviour

-As you saw both forms of calling `#fetch` have the same result, but is the difference only of style and preference of each developer?
+As you saw both forms of calling `#fetch` have the same result but is the difference only of style and preference of each developer?
 No!
 There's a subtle difference, that most times won't make any difference in your application performance.
 But, let's see an example to understand the impact of a wrong choice:

-Imagine that you have an intensive operation to do, if you don't find a key in your Hash:
+Imagine that you have an intensive operation to do if you don't find a key in your Hash:

 ```ruby
 class MyClass